violet-suber/lets-get-functional/README.md

 }
 ```

+You should solve this using `reduce()`.

 Remember, in the node.js environment, you can both `console.log()` or use the dubugger to step through your code and inspect your work.
+Using the dubugger and stepping through your code will help you better understand the relationships and lifecycle of the Functions in your `lodown` library.